sanu151/Adobe-Photoshop/README.md

 <img width="904" height="286" alt="image" src="https://github.com/user-attachments/assets/b2d31ae4-0749-43f7-b88d-5487d9485ed3" />

+The Marquee Tool group in Adobe Photoshop is a fundamental set of tools used to create basic geometric selections.
+It is the second tool from the top in the default Photoshop toolbar, grouped with other selection tools.

+Here are detailed notes on the Marquee Tool group:

 | Tool Name | Shortcut | Primary Function | Selection Shape |
 | :--- | :--- | :--- | :--- |